Neutrinoless Double Beta Decay with $^{82}$SeF$_6$ and Direct Ion Imaging: Quality of Topological Signature in SeF

 \section{Quality of Topological Signature in SeF$_6$}

 Reconstruction and classification of event topology is a powerful discriminant between the double beta decay signal and radioactive backgrounds in high pressure gas TPCs \cite{Ferrario:2015kta}.
 The topological discrimination has effectively two components: 1) Single vs multi-site classification: most true signal events have all the energy localized in one contiguous track, whereas gamma rays and neutron backgrounds often produce multiple, independently localized deposits in the detector; 2) Single vs multi-electron discrimination, using the fact that one-electron events have a ``blob'' at one end where the electron slows down and repeatedly scatters, leading to a higher energy density, whereas two-electron events have two ``blobs'', indicating the double electron topology.
 Given that ions experience far less diffusion than electrons in room temperature gas, ion TPCs can in principle access much higher quality topological information than traditional electronic TPCs.
+This reduction in diffusion constant $D$ is codified in the Einstein relation $D=\mu k_B T / q$, where $T$ is the effective temperature of the drifting species, $\mu$ is the mobility and $q$ is the charge of the drifting species.
+The average energy of electrons drifting in high pressure xenon gas is significantly larger than thermal (0.6 eV at 200 V/cm), whereas the ion energies remain thermalized ($\sim$0.02 eV at 300 K) due to their small relative acceleration between collisions.
+The extent to which charges diffuse over a fixed distance is proportional to $\sqrt{k_B T}$, so ions are expected to experience diffusion reduced by a factor of at least 5.5 relative to electrons drifting over a similar distance, with higher suppression at larger drift fields.
 Spatial resolutions of such detectors will be limited in practice by the pixel size of the readout, rather than by diffusion.

 Given a similar pixel size, the topological discrimination capability achievable in SeF$_6$ is further expected to be somewhat improved beyond than that achievable in xenon for two reasons: 1)~the multiple scattering length of electrons in SeF$_6$ is slightly longer due to the lower Z of the constituent atoms, and 2) the Q-value is higher, producing longer tracks.
 An example of a signal event simulated in SeF$_6$ using GEANT4 is shown in Fig. \ref{fig:SeF6Event}, top, with the two electron blobs clearly discernible.
 A background event at the same energy is shown in Fig. \ref{fig:SeF6Event}, bottom, and does not exhibit this characteristic.